logz56k/memory/bootloader/README.md

 qemu-system-i386 -fda brat_boot.bin
 ```

-It will display the welcome text in bright green and prompt for input.
+It will display the welcome text in bright green and then a `brat>` prompt where you can type commands.